seydx/homebridge-fritz-platform/README.md

 This dynamic platform plugin allows almost full control of **AVM** hardware like:

 - Fritz!Box,
+- Fritz!Fon,
 - Fritz!WLAN Repeater,
-- Fritz!Fon,
+- Fritz!DECT Repeater,
-- Fritz!DECT plugs and repeater,
+- Fritz!DECT Outlets,
-- Comet!DECT thermostats,
+- Comet!DECT Thermostats,
+- Fritz!Powerline Outlets (510, 540),
-- HAN-FUN sensors
+- HAN-FUN sensors (e.g. Deutsche Telekom)

 Any system capable of running [Homebridge](https://github.com/nfarina/homebridge/) can be used to run **homebridge-fritz-platform**.
 The only need is network access to the device or program in question.